retroxsky06/Pewlett-Hackard-Analysis/README.md

 ## Summary
 As the Baby Boomer generation moves towards retirement age, companies are examining strategies in how to brace for the impact.
 This analysis had shown the amount of employees who are near and at retirement age at Pewlett Hackard.
-Across all departments, it is revealed that 90,398 roles will need to be filled in the upcoming years, including two important high-level managerial positions.
+It is revealed that 90,398 roles will need to be filled in the upcoming years, including two important high-level managerial positions.

 A potential strategy is to develop a mentorship program, which would have qualified employees who are near and at retirement age to train the next generation of Pewlett Hackard employees.
 The table below displays the breakdown of *eligible* mentors by title.  (*Eligible*:  January 1, 1965 to December 31, 1965)